Small Town Sounds aims to showcase the impressive, vibrant and plentiful music scene in Dumfries & Galloway.

 Small Town Sounds CIC

-Small Town Sounds became fully registered as a Community Interest Company (CIC) on 31st July 2017 after operating as a not-for-profit project for several years.
-It is a Community Interest Company because it always has and always will be for the benefit of the community which includes musicians and music fans alike.
+Small Town Sounds was officially registered as a Community Interest Company (CIC) in 2017.
+It is a CIC because it is for the benefit of the community, local musicians and local music fans.
 All profits are reinvested back into the company.